 Let’s take a trip to the future, the not too distant future actually.
 Picture the scene: Valentine’s Day 2035 and a beaming girlfriend is presented with gifts from the heart by her true love.
-A piece of emotional jewellery perhaps, or some sensually responsive lingerie.
+A piece of emotional jewellery perhaps, or some sensually responsive Valentines lingerie.
 “Darling, thank you”, she gushes, as she sips a multimedia cocktail, looking out on a Tahitian sunset.
 Don’t fancy Tahitian sunset?
 How about Finland and the northern lights?
 Ok, flick a switch and there we are, watching the electrically charged particles dance above them in the sky.

 According to futurologist, Dr Ian Pearson, from the technology impact prediction organisation ‘Futurizon’, none of this is beyond the realms of possibility.
 In fact, his new report, ‘The Future of Valentine’s Day’, commissioned by Sparkling Strawberry, highlights how rapidly changing technology could soon transform the way we mark the year’s most romantic day.
-The technological developments and trends discussed in this report have implications way beyond Valentine’s Day, to relationships in general and how we may conduct our romantic liaisons in the decades to come.
+The technological developments and trends discussed in this report have implications way beyond Valentine’s Day.
+It addresses relationships in general and how we may conduct our romantic liaisons in the decades to come.

 Dr Pearson predicts “Colour changing, light emitting or even video clothing will become commonplace….
 Even a sequin could contain a sensor, a display device, a button or an electrical stimulation device.
 Future lingerie and jewellery will have an even more active part in lovemaking with augmented lingerie that feels more sensual.”